Kota-Karthik/twinTrim/README.md

-# 🔄 TwinTrim
+# TwinTrim

-TwinTrim is a powerful tool designed to efficiently scan and manage duplicate files across directories.
-It helps you keep your file system organized and save storage space by removing duplicates based on file content. 🎯
+TwinTrim is a powerful and efficient tool designed to find and manage duplicate files across directories.
+It provides a streamlined way to scan files, identify duplicates based on their content, and remove them automatically or with user guidance, helping you save storage space and keep your file system organized.

-## ✨ Key Features
+## Features

-- 🔍 **Duplicate Detection**: Scans directories and identifies duplicate files based on their content (using MD5 hashing).
+- **Duplicate Detection**: Scans directories to detect duplicate files based on file content rather than just filenames.
-- 🤖 **Automatic or Manual Removal**: Remove duplicates automatically using the `--all` flag or manually select which files to delete.
+- **Automatic or Manual Removal**: Choose to handle duplicates automatically using the `--all` flag or manually select which files to delete.
-- 🎛️ **Customizable Filters**: Control scan precision with filters for file size, type, or name exclusions.
+- **Customizable Filters**: Set filters for minimum and maximum file sizes, file types, and specific filenames to exclude from the scan.
-- 🚀 **Multi-Threaded Processing**: Efficiently scans large directories by utilizing concurrent multi-threading.
+- **Multi-Threaded Processing**: Utilizes multi-threading to quickly scan and process large numbers of files concurrently.
-- 🛡️ **Deadlock Prevention**: Ensures smooth execution by preventing deadlocks during concurrent operations.
+- **Deadlock Prevention**: Implements locks to prevent deadlocks during multi-threaded operations, ensuring
+- **Dry Run**: Use the --dry-run option to simulate the process without making any changes, allowing you to review what will happen before executing. smooth and safe execution.
-- 💻 **User-Friendly CLI**: Offers intuitive feedback through progress bars, prompts, and clear instructions.
+- **User-Friendly Interface**: Offers clear prompts and feedback via the command line, making the process straightforward and interactive.

----

-## ⚙️ How It Works
+## How It Works

 ### Core Components

-#### 🗂️ File Metadata Management
+1. **File Metadata Management**:

-TwinTrim uses `AllFileMetadata` and `FileMetadata` classes to manage details like file modification time and paths.
-It maintains two separate dictionaries:
+   - Uses `AllFileMetadata` and `FileMetadata` classes to manage file information, such as modification time and file paths.

-- **Store**: For handling duplicates.
-- **NormalStore**: For managing files that aren't immediately considered duplicates.

-#### 🔑 File Hashing

-Each file is hashed using **MD5** to generate a unique identifier.
-Files with identical hashes are flagged as duplicates.

-#### 🎚️ File Filtering

-Through the `FileFilter` class, you can specify custom filters to refine your scan:

-- **Size**: Include files within a specific range.
-- **Type**: Scan only files with certain extensions (e.g., `.jpg`, `.txt`).
+   - Maintains metadata in two dictionaries (`store` and `normalStore`) for handling different levels of duplicate management.

+2. **File Hashing**:

+   - Generates a unique hash for each file using MD5 to identify duplicates by content.

+3. **File Filtering**:

+   - The `FileFilter` class provides functionality to filter files based on size, type, and exclusions.

+4. **Duplicate Handling**:

-- **Exclusions**: Exclude files by name or pattern.
+   - Duplicate files are identified by comparing their hashes.

-#### 🗑️ Duplicate Handling

-Duplicates are identified based on file hashes.
-The latest version of each file (based on modification time) is kept, while older duplicates are removed.
+   - Based on file modification time, the latest file is retained, and older duplicates are removed.

-#### 🧵 Deadlock Prevention

-TwinTrim uses locking mechanisms to safely manage multi-threaded operations and avoid deadlocks.

-### 🔄 Detailed Workflow
+5. **Dry Run Mode**:

+The --dry-run flag allows you to simulate the duplicate removal process without making any actual changes, giving you an opportunity to review potential actions before committing to them.

+5. **Deadlock Prevention**:
+   - Uses locks within multi-threaded processes to ensure that resources are accessed safely, preventing deadlocks that could otherwise halt execution.

+### Key Functions

-1. **Add or Update Files**: TwinTrim scans directories and either adds new files to the metadata store or updates entries when duplicates are found.
+- **add_or_update_file**: Adds new files to the metadata store or updates existing entries if a duplicate is detected.
-2. **Hashing and Comparison**: A unique MD5 hash is generated for each file, which is compared with existing hashes.
-3. **Handling Duplicates**: Duplicate files are flagged for removal, and users can choose whether to review and confirm or allow automatic deletion.
-4. **Thread-Safe Processing**: With multi-threading, TwinTrim processes multiple files concurrently, while locks ensure the system runs smoothly without resource contention.

----
+- **add_or_update_normal_file**: Similar to `add_or_update_file` but manages duplicates in a separate store.
+- **handleAllFlag**: Handles duplicate removal automatically without user intervention.
+- **find_duplicates**: Finds duplicate files in the specified directory and prepares them for user review or automatic handling.

-## 🛠️ Usage
+## Usage

+### Command Line Interface

 Run the script using the following command: